 Market structure matters regardless of the industry.
 The interaction of economic agents will impact market behavior and drive pricing.
 Competition reduces markets frictions and transaction costs.
 If there is less competition, the cost of execution will be higher, and there will be less liquidity.
 This applies even to highly regulated markets like futures trading.
 A simple graph shows the decline in the number of FCM’s operating in the futures markets.
 The number has been cut in half since 2011.

-We have already focused on the US Marine Corps approach to risk management (see “Risk Management the US Marine Corps – it is a process”).
-Still, they are not alone within the military with formalizing approaches to decision-making under uncertainty.
-The US Army addresses the issue with a variation on the problem in its risk […]
+We have already focused on the US Marine Corps’ approach to risk management.
+Still, the Marine Corps is not alone in the military in formalizing approaches to decision-making under uncertainty.
+The US Army addresses the issue with a variation on the problem in its risk management manual.
+Again, the focus is on process and discipline, […]

 There is growing talk that volatility targeting and risk parity are the dangerous new “portfolio insurance” strategy of the decade.
 In the post-’87 crash period, the view was that portfolio insurance sowed the seeds of market destruction by creating a market decline feedback loop.
 As an option replication strategy, portfolio insurance automatically increases risk exposure […]